zooniverse/help/docs/next-steps/leveling-up.md

 # Leveling-Up framework for using volunteer skill

-The leveling up (LU) framework is a method to track the skill of a volunteer and the difficulty of individual subjects (through the [feedback](/next-steps/feedback) mechanism).
+The leveling up framework is a method to track the skill of a volunteer and the difficulty of individual subjects (through the [feedback](/next-steps/feedback) mechanism).
 This allows the research team to gate more difficult subjects to higher skill volunteers, and provide a method to level up the volunteers through classification of gold standard subjects.

 ## Overview